 I then downgraded out of Beta to Public release of Yosemite 10.10.2 and it seemed to be good for a day other than not having my latest pics from the new Photos app available.
 I can live with that.
 BOOM.
 Auto-Update puts me back to 10.10.3 and the machine just goes belly up on me for a lack of a better description.
 The only way to get it working at all was to disable the graphics car entirely with a bunch of commands after using Command-S to boot up in single user mode or something like that.

 My Apple Support journey

-Many online the Apple Support community pointed to this link: iMac (27-inch): AMD Radeon 6970M Video Card Replacement Program. and at first I was very skeptical.
+Many online the Apple Support community pointed to this link: iMac (27-inch): AMD Radeon 6970M Video Card Replacement Program (LINK REMOVED BY APPLE). and at first I was very skeptical.
 I posted on the Apple Support community my experience and last resort after trying everything else was the worst thing you can image.
 Format and Re-install.
 Man, I left Windows to AVOID THIS SHIT..
 3 years is a good run with no problems so I bit the bullet and found a workaround.

 Disabling the video card so I could get on the system and make sure I had EVERYTHING backed up.
 I don’t have Time Machine running for which I only have myself to blame.